ShyamSundar29/Projects/EEG-SSRI-R-NR-Classifier/README.md

 # Time Frequency Images as Predictors for Depressed Patients’ Respondent Status to SSRI Antidepressant

-This repository contains the implementation of our research project titled **"Time-Frequency Images as Predictors for Depressed Patients’ Respondent Status to SSRI Antidepressant".**  The project utilizes deep learning models to analyze EEG-derived time-frequency images and predict patient responses to SSRIs, offering a novel approach for personalized depression treatment.
+This repository contains the implementation of our research project titled **"Time-Frequency Images as Predictors for Depressed Patients’ Respondent Status to SSRI Antidepressant."**  The project utilizes deep learning models to analyze EEG-derived time-frequency images and predict patient responses to SSRIs, offering a novel approach for personalized depression treatment.

 ---
 ## 📝 Description